Speedify ReviewPosted Oct. 4, 2018, 12:32 p.m. by Jonathan

-The paid subscriptions obviously offer users unlimited data plans.
-To make it even better, there is a 30-day money back guarantee.
+The paid subscriptions offer users unlimited data plans.
+To make it even better, there is a 30-day money-back guarantee.

 This should give anyone more than enough time to test downloads and high volume P2P transfers before deciding if Speedify is the right VPN for them.

 We also have a special Speedify rate for our readers.
-Don't hesitate to take advantage on it.
+Don't hesitate to take advantage of it.